Code-Institute-Submissions/DentalCare/README.md

 * HTML5 - A markup language used to organise and define the content to be displayed.
 * CSS3 - Style sheet language use to style the presentation of content detailed in the markup language.
-* [Bootstrap](https://getbootstrap.com/) - A CSS framework use to develop fully responsive mobile-first site.
+* [Bootstrap](https://getbootstrap.com/) - A CSS framework used to a develop fully responsive site using a mobile-first design philosophy.

 ## Testing